mongodb/docs/source/includes/in-use-encryption/cmk-bash.rst

         $r=[byte[]]::new(64);$g=[System.Security.Cryptography.RandomNumberGenerator]::Create();$g.GetBytes($r);[Convert]::ToBase64String($r)

-   Save the output of the preceding command to a file named ``master-key.txt``.
+   Save the output of the preceding command to a file named ``customer-master-key.txt``.